Gamewatchers Safaris Limited and Porini Safari Camps Mission Statement

 Direct Benefits to Local People

-The monetary benefits to the communities generated by Gamewatchers Safaris from each of the Conservancies in 2014, 2015 and 2016 exceeded 1 million dollars in total each year and were as follows:
+The monetary benefits to the communities generated from payments by Gamewatchers Safaris from each of the Conservancies where we are involved exceeded a total of 1 million dollars in each of the 6 years between 2014 and 2019.

 A Better Safari Experience for Visitors